IgniteUI/help-topics/topics/02_Controls/igHtmlEditor/01_igHtmlEditor_Adding_igHtmlEditor.md

 -	[igHtmlEditor Overview](igHtmlEditor-Overview.html): This topic provides an overview of the `igHtmlEditor` and its features.

--	[Using Infragistics Loader](Using-Infragistics-Loader.html): This topic explains how to manage the required resources to work with Ignite UI using the Infragistics Loader.
+-	[Using Infragistics Loader](Using-Infragistics-Loader.html): This topic explains how to manage the required resources to work with %%ProductName%% using the Infragistics Loader.

 ##Adding a igHtmlEditor to Web Page